 So that’s how I ended up homeschooling.

-I have a teaching licenses, but let’s get something clear!
+I have a teaching license, but let’s get something clear!

-I thought maybe homeschooling would come easier to me because I have an education degree and a teaching licenses in the state that I live.
+I thought maybe homeschooling would come easier to me because I have an education degree and teaching licenses in the state that I live in.

 I was wrong.